PrimaMateria/nixos/diary.md

 One more unsolved issue is that `null-ls` server is not started.
 I need to crosscheck it with kali and check if I have all required config migrated to nix files.

+## Thu Apr 28 11:01:13 AM CEST 2022

+I have find out that `null-ls` was missing `eslint_d` and `prettier_d`.
+`eslint_d` was found in nodePackages, but nor `prettier_d` or `prettier_d_slim` is present.
+Btw. it seems that the non-slim version is deprecated, so I should switch.
+The plan is to ask on IRC for help how to create and submit new nodePackage to nix channel.
+These are generated nix definitions, probably using `node2nix` tool.
+I should try it, compare the results.